TucksonDev/orbit-playground/README.md

     `yarn run deployTokenBridge`

+5. (Optional) Transfer ownership of the chain to the UpgradeExecutor

+    `yarn run transferOwnership`

 ## Structure of docker containers

 When starting your nodes with `docker compose up`, up to four containers will start: